Draft

 This issue of Insight summarizes research conducted within the Financial Literacy Center.

-This report is part of the RAND Corporation working paper brief series.
-RAND working paper briefs are short summaries of reviewed working papers that are aimed at a policy audience.
-Unless otherwise indicated, working paper briefs can be quoted and cited without permission of the author, provided the source is clearly referred to as a working paper briefs.
+This publication is part of the RAND working paper brief series.
+RAND working paper briefs were short summaries of reviewed working papers that were aimed at a policy audience.
+Unless otherwise indicated, working paper briefs can be quoted and cited without permission of the author, provided the source is clearly referred to as a working paper brief.